samp5/ha141/README.md

     1. Messager thread starts and reads from file
     2. Messager thread sends messages to neurons and then waits `WAIT_TIME` `WAIT_INCREMENT` times
     3. Each `NeuronGroup` thread loops through its neurons and checks their activation status
-        - if activated the neuron activates, exhausts its message queue, and sends messages to any neighbor neurons (by adding to their queue)
+        - if activated the neuron runs, exhausts its message queue, and sends messages to any neighbor neurons (by adding to each respective queue)
     4. After running through all its neurons, the `NeuronGroup` waits `WAIT_TIME` `WAIT_INCREMENT` times.
 - The message queue is implemented as `std::list` because random access is not needed and popping from the front is neccessary.